 As your teen continues to demonstrate maturity, talk to him or her about credit and the importance of borrowing wisely.
 By the time teens are college-age, they are often inundated with offers from credit card companies, so you might want to give them a chance to practice handling credit with a joint credit card from Think.
 You can set the credit limit low ($100 to $500) while they gain experience, then increase the amount when they're ready.

-You could also get them started with Online Banking and our Mobile Banking app.
+You could also get them started with Think Online.
 Be sure to show them how to safely use online tools by creating strong passwords to protect their financial information.

 We can help